tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin.md

 4. Mistakes to avoid when buying

 Every buyer has unique needs.
 There is no “best Bitcoin exchange”.
 Before you read, consider what's important for you in an exchange.
 For example, if you need a large amount of bitcoins than an exchange with high limits and liquidity is essential.
-If you need to buy bitcoins privately, then methods like ATM or cash deposit, where no personal information is required, may be better.
+If you need to purchase bitcoins privately, then methods like ATM or cash deposit, where no personal information is required, may be better.
 The next three sections will explain what factors must be considered.

 ## Types of Exchanges